Approximation Algorithms for Clustering with Dynamic Points: Introduction

-In this paper, we study several dynamic versions of the classical clustering problems, in which the points that need to be clustered may change for each time step, and we are allowed to move the cluster centers in each time step, either subject to a constraint on the distance moved, or by incurring a cost proportional to that distance.
+In this paper, we study several dynamic versions of the classic clustering problems, in which the points that need clustering may change for each time step, and we are allowed to move the cluster centers in each time step, either subject to a constraint on the distance moved, or by incurring a cost proportional to that distance.
 These versions are motivated in general by practical applications of clustering, where the data set evolves over time, reflecting an evolution of the underlying clustering model.
 Consider, for instance, a data set representing the active users of a web service, and a clustering representing some meaningful segmentation of the user base.
 The segmentation should be allowed to change over time, but if it is changed drastically between time steps, then it is probably meaningless.
 For a more concrete example, consider the following application scenario.
-There is a giant construction company with several construction teams working in a city.
-The company has $k$ movable wireless base stations for their private radio communication, and each construction team also has a terminal device.
+A giant construction company with several construction teams is working in a city.
+The company has $k$ movable wireless base stations for their private radio communication, and each team also has a terminal device.
 The teams need to put their devices at a certain energy level, in order to maintain the communication channel between the device and the nearest base station.
-Some construction team may finish some project and move to another place at some time.
+A team may finish their current project and move to another place to carry out new tasks at some time.
 Note that the wireless base stations are also movable at a certain expense.
 Our high level objective is to have all teams covered by the base stations at all times, meanwhile minimizing the energy cost of all teams plus the cost of moving these base stations.